alcir/falcao.js/README.md

 Please read the wiki for more information: https://github.com/alcir/falcao.js/wiki

-## Foreword
+## Disclaimer

-I cannot be named a Node.js or PHP programmer.
-I've written this tool for my educational purposes, and as the final project for the edX CS50x course.
+I cannot be named a Node.js or a PHP programmer.
+I've written this tool for my own educational purposes, and it is my final project for the edX [[CS50x|https://www.edx.org/course/harvardx/harvardx-cs50x-introduction-computer-1022]] course.